eldarrak/FLightR/cran-comments.md

 ## Resubmission
-* fixed url

-## Comment
-  I use RcppArmadillo::fastLmPure in my FLightR, so RcppArmadillo has to be in Imports but not
+  I use RcppArmadillo::fastLmPure in my FLightR, so RcppArmadillo has to be in Imports but not LinkingTo
-  LinkingTo

 ---